Y Combinator survey confirms what we already know — female founders are too often victims of sexual harassment

 Callisto, a sexual misconduct reporting software built for victims, is a graduate of YC’s winter 2018 class.
 The company sent a survey to 125 of YC’s 384 female founders, asking if they had been “assaulted or coerced by an angel or VC investor in their startup career.”

-Eighty-eight female founders completed the survey, 19 of which said they had “experienced one or more inappropriate incidents by angels or VCs.”
-Eighteen said that inappropriate experience consisted of unwanted sexual overtures; 15 said it was sexual coercion; four said it was unwanted sexual contact.
+Eighty-eight female founders completed the survey; 19 in total claimed to have experienced some form of harassment.

+More specifically, 18 said that inappropriate experience consisted of “unwanted sexual overtures;” 15 said it was “sexual coercion;” four said it was “unwanted sexual contact.”

 As part of the release of the survey findings, YC announced they’ve established a formal process for their founders to report harassment and assault within Bookface, the startup accelerator’s private digital portal for its founders.